-- 4.1 For the rights, privileges and license granted hereunder, LICENSEE shall pay royalties to M.I.T. in the manner hereinafter provided to the end of the term of the PATENT RIGHTS or until this Agreement shall be terminated: - Certain information on this page has been omitted and filed separately with the Commission.
-Confidential treatment has been requested with respect to the omitted portions.

-License Issue Fee of , which said License Issue Fee shall be deemed earned and due immediately upon .
+4.1 For the rights, privileges and license granted hereunder, LICENSEE shall pay royalties to M.I.T. in the manner hereinafter provided to the end of the term of the PATENT RIGHTS or until this Agreement shall be terminated: a.
+License Issue Fee of \ , which said License Issue Fee shall be deemed earned and due immediately upon

-b.
-License Maintenance Fees of per year payable on January 1, 1997 and on January 1 of each year thereafter; provided, however, License Maintenance Fees may be credited to Running Royalties subsequently due on NET SALES for each said year, if any.
+- b.
+License Maintenance Fees of \ \ \ per year payable on January 1, 1997 and on January 1 of each year thereafter; provided, however, License Maintenance Fees may be credited to Running Royalties subsequently due on NET SALES for each said year, if any.
 License Maintenance Fees paid in excess of Running Royalties shall not be creditable to Running Royalties for future years.

 - c.
-Running Royalties in an amount equal to of NET SALES of the LICENSED PRODUCTS and LICENSED PROCESSES LICENSEE and/or its . - e.
-A milestone payment of a LICENSED PRODUCT or LICENSED PROCESS outside the FIELDS OF USE which falls under the claims of the PATENT RIGHTS. - f.
-A milestone payment of upon a LICENSED PRODUCT or LICENSED PROCESS in the FIELDS OF USE which falls under the claims of the PATENT RIGHTS.
+Running Royalties in an amount equal to \ of NET SALES of the LICENSED PRODUCTS and LICENSED PROCESSES used, leased or sold by and/or for LICENSEE and/or its Sublicensees.

+- e.
+A milestone payment of \ ) upon the

+\ a LICENSED PRODUCT or

+LICENSED PROCESS outside the FIELDS OF USE which falls under the

+claims of the PATENT RIGHTS.

+- g.
+A milestone payment of \

+upon \ a LICENSED

+PRODUCT or LICENSED PROCESS outside the FIELDS OF USE which falls

+under the claims of the PATENT RIGHTS.

+- h. \ per sublicense granted, plus \ per year sublicense maintenance fees.

-- 4.2 All payments due hereunder shall be paid in full, without deduction of taxes or other fees which may be imposed by any government, except as otherwise provided in Paragraph 1.5(b). - 4.3 No multiple royalties shall be payable because any LICENSED PRODUCT, its are or shall be covered by more than one PATENT RIGHTS patent application or PATENT RIGHTS patent licensed under this Agreement. - 4.4 Royalty payments shall be paid in United States dollars in Cambridge, Massachusetts, or at such other place as M.I.T. may reasonably designate consistent with the laws and regulations controlling in any foreign country.
-If any currency conversion shall be required in connection with the payment of royalties hereunder, such conversion shall be made by using the exchange rate
+4.2 All payments due hereunder shall be paid in full, without deduction of taxes or other fees which may be imposed by any government, except as otherwise provided in Paragraph 1.5(b).

+4.3 No multiple royalties shall be payable because any LICENSED PRODUCT, its manufacture, use, lease or sale are or shall be covered by more than one PATENT RIGHTS patent application or PATENT RIGHTS patent licensed under this Agreement.

+4.4 Royalty payments shall be paid in United States dollars in Cambridge, Massachusetts, or at such other place as M.I.T. may reasonably designate consistent with the laws and regulations controlling in any foreign country.
+If any currency conversion shall be required in connection with the payment of royalties hereunder, such conversion shall be made by using the exchange rate prevailing at the Chase Manhattan Bank (N.A.) on the last business day of the calendar quarterly reporting period to which such royalty payments relate.

-Certain information on this page has been omitted and filed separately with the Commission.
-Confidential treatment has been requested with respect to the omitted portions. prevailing at the Chase Manhattan Bank (N.A.) on the last business day of the calendar quarterly reporting period to which such royalty payments relate.
+\ Certain information on this page has been omitted and filed separately with the Commission.
+Confidential treatment has been requested with respect to the omitted portions.